-Welcome to Episode 13 of Leader Talk!
-In this conversation we spoke with Graciela Szwarcberg, an Organisational Consultant and Executive Coach.
+Welcome back to Leader Talk!
+In episode 13, we spoke with Graciela Szwarcberg, an Organisational Consultant and Executive Coach.

-Graciela has over 20 years of experience as a facilitator and executive coach assisting organisations and their leaders to become more successful and reach their full potential.
-Her passion and diverse industry knowledge make Graciela a leader in supporting businesses to create a culture of ambition and success.
+Graciela has over 20 years of experience as a facilitator and executive coach assisting organisations and leaders become more successful and reach their full potential.

 Her intelligent insights and influential skills are harnessed to alter business behaviour to create beneficial outcomes.
 Graciela has experience in full scale transformations at individual and organisational levels and regularly assists leaders in all fields.

-In our chat this week we spoke about being a "forever student", the role of a business coach, the importance of leading from the heart and why you should always try to be present.
+In our chat, we spoke about being a “forever student”, the role of a business coach, the importance of leading from the heart and why you should always try to be present.